abhinavgujjar/wf4/README.md

 Questions
 -----------------
 * Can you have multiple controllers on the same element?
 > Ans : No. more details to follow

-	*How do you access the child scope from parent scope
+* How do you access the child scope from parent scope
+> Ans: you don't.